 Il Falcone is one of the most prestigious red wines of Apulia whose name was chosen by Rivera to remem-ber Emperor Frederick II of Swabia who built the castle called Castel del Monte near Andria so that he could indulge his passion for falconry.
 The castle later gave its name to the surrounding DOC area.
 The wine is obtained with carefully selected grapes sourced from the oldest among the estate’s vineyards.
 In the blend of indigenous grape varieties, the main grape, Nero di Troia, gives to the wine its great character and structure, while Montepulciano contributes to its roundness.
 The maturation for 14 months in oak and for a further year in the bottle contributes to refine its great structure and develop its classic personality and elegance.

-It’s a dessert wine, from complex and very intense bouquet due to late harvesting of the grapes (late August) which determines a high concentration of sugar.
+Ideal dessert wine, from a complex and many intense bouquet thanks to the late harvest of the grapes that it determine a high sugar concentration.

 A wide range of aromas can be found in it.
 Its sumptuous, enticing fragrances resemble ripe red fruits, spicy notes like black pepper or cloves, and a delicate touch of coffee.
 Its well-bodied palate is firmly structured and intense, with good tannins.
 It has a long finish with a lingering fruity note.